Last Updated on

 CASH: $14, 787 (+1.16%)

-joint account which our mortgage is deducted from, and our own personal accounts.
+Boyfriend and I have a joint account which our mortgage is deducted from, and our own personal accounts.

 - I added up my chequing and savings accounts (High Interest Savings Account).
 I automatically deduct money from my chequing account and have it siphoned to the HISA account (paying yourself first)

 - I have $3000 saved up for my goal of climbing Mt Kilimanjaro (highest peak in Africa).
-I’m automatically deducting $100 a month from my bank account into this travel account.
-I’m about halfway there.
-Here’s my shameless plug: If you are Canadian and want to help contribute to my hiking fantasy, feel free to sign up for an ING Account with my orange key: 33530953S1.
+I'm automatically deducting $100 a month from my bank account into this travel account.
+I'm about halfway there.
+Here's my shameless plug: If you are Canadian and want to help contribute to my hiking fantasy, feel free to sign up for an Tangerine with my orange key: 33530953S1.
 You’ll get $25 if you start an account with $100, and I will get $25 too.

 - No change this month really.